Routledge

 Language: English

-Disc, case and artwork in excellent condition with little sign of use.
+Condition Note: Excellent, unmarked copy with little wear and tight binding.
 We ship in recyclable American-made mailers.
 100% money-back guarantee on all orders.

-Freaks, Geeks, and Cool Kids argues that the teenage behaviors that annoy adults do not arise from "hormones," bad parenting, poor teaching, or "the media," but from adolescents' lack of power over the central features of their lives: they must attend school; they have no control over the curriculum; they can't choose who their classmates are.
+Publisher Description: Freaks, Geeks, and Cool Kids argues that the teenage behaviors that annoy adults do not arise from "hormones," bad parenting, poor teaching, or "the media," but from adolescents' lack of power over the central features of their lives: they must attend school; they have no control over the curriculum; they can't choose who their classmates are.
 What teenagers do have is the power to create status systems and symbols that not only exasperate adults, but also impede learning and maturing.
 Ironically, parents, educators, and businesses are inadvertently major contributors to these outcomes.